alloba/book-of-hours-notes/books/Three Flowers Hath the Tree.md

 ## Description
 Three Flowers Hath the Tree

-Ernestine Peterhans records her observations of the growths of trees and flowers around the Isle, and the omens and portents she attempts to draw from them - particlularly the yew-tree in Earl Brian's Meadow, whose flowerings are sometimes eccentric.
+[[Ernestine Peterhans]] records her observations of the growths of trees and flowers around the Isle, and the omens and portents she attempts to draw from them - particlularly the yew-tree in [[Brian of Brittany|Earl Brian]]'s Meadow, whose flowerings are sometimes eccentric.
 ### Partial Study Description
 I'm Reading...